The paint type for an

 wiping a hand across the paint surface.

-Oil-base should always be used when that is what the original paint is.
-Water-based just wont perform correctly.
+Oil-base should almost always be used when that is what the original paint is (unless you want to do a complete strip).
+Water-based just wont perform correctly over oil-based.

 Also note that oil-base has its disadvantages, specifically when applied indoors.
 The most obvious characteristic is a strong odor when its drying which most people find offensive.
 This is often called off-gassing produced by VOCs.